 Form to be filled out by Auditor and signed at the exit interview.
 One copy should be left with Producer and one copy should be retained for American Humane.

-Auditor:

-Producer Name:

-Farm Name: Building ID:

-On Farm Contacts: Manager

-Caregiver

-Others

-Cell Phone: Email:

-.
-Within Action Plan that includes the and the date the correction Report with supporting docinclude pictures, copies of Producers/ managers are 10 business days, unless a vari he corrective action to be taken, a on will be completed.
-After correct cumentation to the American Hum of daily reports, training record e American Humane CertifiedTM audit on ance is given, you must submit a Corrective and the person responsible for the correction, stion, submit a Corrective Action Completion ane CertifiedTM program.
-Documentation may so, veterinary health plan adjustments, etc. reports as corrective actions are taken.
-All be submitted electronically.

-Notes should include each Attach additional pages as ble: FW3, H12) and details of infraction.
+Producer Name: Farm Name: Building ID: On Farm Contacts: Manager Caregiver Others Cell Phone: Email: The following non-conformances were found during the American Humane CertifiedTM audit on \.
+Within 10 business days, unless a variance is given, you must submit a Corrective Action Plan that includes the corrective action to be taken, and the person responsible for the correction, and the date the correction will be completed.
+After correction, submit a Corrective Action Completion Report with supporting documentation to the American Humane CertifiedTM program.
+Documentation may include pictures, copies of daily reports, training records, veterinary health plan adjustments, etc. Producers/ managers are encouraged to submit progress reports as corrective actions are taken.
+All corrections must be made within 90 days and reports should be submitted electronically.
+Notes should include each non-conformance item (for example: FW3, H12) and details of infraction.
+Attach additional pages as needed.
+Auditor signature: Date: I, the undersigned, agree to submit a Corrective Action Plan within 10 business days.
+All corrections will be made within 90 days.
+I will submit a Corrective Action Completion Report and agree to additional audits to maintain certification.

-Date:
+\\\\\ Date: \\\\\

-corrections will be made agree to additional audits Plan within 10 business days.
-All corrective Action Completion Report and

-Producer signature: Date .
+Producer signature: